YESOD and NETZACH

 has organic molecules whose carbon atoms,

-once combined with oxygen as CO
+once combined with oxygen as CO2,

 were snatched from the atmosphere by photosynthesis.